-Today David is back, sharing another pintxos recipe.
 This smoked salmon and cream cheese pintxo is typical in the Basque Country and is absolutely delicious.
+This is such a simple and amazing appetizer that you'll want to make it all the time!

 This smoked salmon and cream cheese pintxo is a Basque classic.
-All you need is a handful of simple ingredients: A hearty baguette, cream cheese, and smoked salmon.
-You can make it as a snack, an easy appetizer, or serve it with some of my other authentic pintxo recipes for a night of Basque cuisine!
+All you need is a handful of simple ingredients.

 - Bread: You can experiment with different kinds of bread here, but in Basque Country, a hearty baguette is the most commonly used.